 Six hours of upper-division music courses.
+Upper division courses that may be counted are any with a MUS or MUED prefix, and MUAP 301-304.
 Prerequisites for upper-division music courses may be waived for music minors at the discretion of the department chair.